agabor/docs/_includes/parse-server/third-party-auth.md

 * WeChat
 * Weibo

-Configuration options for these 3rd-party modules is done with the `auth` option passed to Parse Server:
+Configuration options for these 3rd-party modules is done with the `auth` option passed to MSG Server:

 ```js
 {